 You may lodge a complaint at any time with the European Data Protection Supervisor (EDPS) who acts as an independent supervisory authority for all the institutions (see art.
-41 to 45 of Regulation 45/2001) devoted to protecting personal data and privacy and promoting good practice in the EU institutions and bodies on the basis of EU Decision 1247/2002/EC on the regulations and general conditions governing the performance of the European Data Protection Supervisor's duties.
+41 to 45 of Regulation (EU) 2018/1725) devoted to protecting personal data and privacy and promoting good practice in the EU institutions and bodies on the basis of EU Decision 1247/2002/EC on the regulations and general conditions governing the performance of the European Data Protection Supervisor's duties.

 The purpose of the EEAS Data Protection Register and the EDPS Register is to inform the public about the existence of personal data processing operations.
 All persons concerned may exercise their rights as recognised by the Regulation on the basis of the information contained in the Register.

-The Register is based on the notifications submitted by controllers and is therefore available only in the language of the notification, generally English or French.
+The Register is based on the notifications submitted by controllers and is therefore available only in the language of the notification, generally in English or French.